 Hip hop GOATs

 Though it started out as a rock and pop festival, Wireless Festival focused on rap and other urban styles in recent years, turning Finsbury Park into a hip-hop mecca for one weekend each summer.
-The biggest acts in the world have taken to its stage, including Drake, Rihanna, Jay-Z, Nicki Minaj and countless others, many often showing up as unannounced secret acts or flying in for UK-exclusive gigs.
+The biggest acts in the world have taken to its stage, including Rihanna, Jay-Z, 50 Cent, and countless others, many often showing up as unannounced secret acts or flying in for UK-exclusive gigs.
 Local artists are well represented too.
-The 2023 line-up was headlined by Travis Scott, Playboi Carti, D-Block Europe and 50 Cent.
+The 2025 edition of the festival featured Drake as headliner across all three days, as well as Burna Boy, Summer Walker, and others.

 -